-Johns and Mushroom (JAM) was formed from two smaller businesses which were both well-known percussion suppliers in the UK .
+Johns and Mushroom (JAM) was formed from two smaller businesses which were both well-known percussion suppliers in the UK for many years .
 The two directors of JAM are Graham C. Johns and Tony Lucas.
-Both are still active professional percussionists with nearly 75 years experience behind them.
+Both are still active professional percussionists with nearly 90 years professional experience between them.

-Originally from Christchurch, New Zealand, from a young age Graham benefited from New Zealand's rich musical education, proceeding through the ranks of the Christchurch Youth Orchestras, Christchurch Symphony Orchestra, the New Zealand National Youth Orchestra and the New Zealand Symphony Orchestra.
-In 1975 Graham was appointed as Principal Timpanist of the Tasmanian Symphony Orchestra in Australia, the youngest Principal in the country at that time.
+Born in Christchurch, New Zealand, from a young age Graham benefited from New Zealand's rich musical education system, playing with the Christchurch Youth Orchestra, Christchurch Symphony Orchestra, the New Zealand National Youth Orchestra and the New Zealand Symphony Orchestra.
+In 1975, at the age of 19, Graham was appointed Principal Timpanist of the Tasmanian Symphony Orchestra in Hobart, Australia, the youngest ever Principal player in the country at that time.

-This was followed by three years of study with Jan Pustjens and Jan Labordus at the Amsterdam Conservatoire.
-Subsequently Graham played regularly as a percussionist, and occasional timpanist, with the Royal Concertgebouw Orchestra (his initial debut was on Harmoniker!) and with many of the Netherlands finest orchestras.
+This was followed by three years of study with Jan Pustjens and Jan Labordus at the Amsterdam Conservatorium of Music.
+While there Graham played regularly as an extra percussionist and occasional 2nd timpanist, with the Royal Concertgebouw Orchestra.
+His debut with the RCO was in 1978 playing Harmonica, with Sir Colin Davis conducting, for the orchestra's 90th Birthday Concert (broadcast live on Eurovision).
+He also freelanced with several other of the Netherlands finest orchestras and ensembles.

-In 1983 Graham was appointed as Section Leader Percussion of the Royal Liverpool Philharmonic Orchestra, where he currently performs.
-On a number of occasions Graham has performed as soloist with the RLPO including the UK premiere of Takemitsu 'Gitimalya' for marimba and orchestra, broadcast live on BBC Radio 3.
+In 1983 Graham was appointed as Section Leader Percussion of the Royal Liverpool Philharmonic.
+On a number of occasions he has performed as soloist with the RLPO including the UK premiere of Takemitsu 'Gitimalya' for marimba and orchestra (broadcast live on BBC Radio 3) along with other well known solo works for percussion by Bartok, Milhaud and Panufnik.
+He continues to be invited to play in the percussion sections of several of the UK's leading symphony orchestras.

 After formative years in Nottingham, Tony studied at the Royal College of Music in London.